 This course prepares students for jobs as network technicians and helps them develop additional skills required for computer technicians and help desk technicians.
 It provides a basic overview of routing and remote access, addressing, and security.
 It also familiarizes students with servers that provide email services, web space, and authenticated access.
 Students learn about the soft skills required for help desk and customer service positions, and the final chapter helps them prepare for the CCENT certification exam.
 Network monitoring and basic troubleshooting skills are taught in context.
-Pre-requisites: All Required

-CIST 2441 - Cisco Networking for Home and Small Businesses Co-requisites: None
+CIST 2441 - Cisco Networking for Home and Small Businesses